The only thing I remember from law school is my negotiations professor saying this in class randomly:

 Less of a factor in my eyes is how many hours you have available to study, though the work-study student’s schedule will be more sensitive to this.

-Plan to give it a solid 10-12 weeks of effort, but add more if YOU think you’ll need it.
+Broadly speaking, plan to give it a solid 10-12 weeks of effort.
+But give yourself more (or less) time if YOU think you’ll need it.
 Don’t put the burden of deciding the fate of the next 9 months of your life on other people.

 Other factors to consider: